fernandomsilva/SnesAI/README - Compilation.txt

                    git subversion mercurial \
                    mingw-w64-i686-cmake mingw-w64-x86_64-cmake

-5) We need to download zlib and libpng.
+5) We need to download zlib, libpng and sfml.
 So you will need to use the commands:

+PS: In the case one of these commands doesn't work, use this to search for packages: pacman -Ss <package name>

 pacman -S zlib
 pacman -S mingw-w64-x86_64-libpng
+pacman -S mingw-w64-x86_64-sfml

 6) With everything installed, open up a cmd terminal.
 Navigate to the main folder of the project.